Ferrisx4/T2-T3_Ferris-Saga/Saga_Condensed.md

 2. Rename text formats:
    - 'Filtered HTML' -> 'Filtered HTML Old'
    - 'Full HTML' -> 'Full HTML Old'
-3. Recrease 'Filtered HTML' and 'Full HTML' with same options as the 'Old' versions
+3. Recreate 'Filtered HTML' and 'Full HTML' with same options as the 'Old' versions

 #### CSS/Theming
 This deals with a customized version of the i5k_bootstrap theme.
 It styles certain fields to be italic based on biological standards.
 The second post_migration script removes inline `<i></i>` tags from the database where they don't belong.